mrcnski/signor.dev/_posts/2020-09-13-anki-addons-you-didnt-know-you-needed.md

 toc: true
 post-no: 6
 related: [5]
 description: "Did you know there are Anki add-ons you didn't know you needed?
-You probably didn't (you *are* using Anki, right?), or maybe you did but you didn't know why."
+You probably didn't, or maybe you did but you didn't know why."
 ---

 * Table of contents.
 {:toc}

 Did you know there are [Anki](https://apps.ankiweb.net/) add-ons you didn't know you needed?
-You probably didn't (you *are* using Anki, right?), or maybe you did but you didn't know why.
+You probably didn't, or maybe you did but you didn't know why.

 I mentioned a couple add-ons in my [previous post about Anki](/getting-the-most-out-of-anki).
 Now I'm back with a complete list, up-to-date for Anki 2.1.
 Let's get the show on the road!